qiyanjun/2020f-UVA-CS-MachineLearningDeep/Assignments.md

   - a.
 [Application-Type:] To produce one machine learning project on cutting-edge data applications with health or social impacts
   - b.
 [Engineering-Type:] Survey and benchmark multiple pytorch library with a shared goal
   - c.
 [Research-Type:] To Reproduce a cutting-edge machine learning paper, for instance from Top Venues' most cited 2019 papers
+    + Here are the project presentations from 2019-Fall master-level machine learning that I offered.
+    + All were of "research-type": [https://github.com/qiyanjun/deep2reproduce](https://github.com/qiyanjun/deep2reproduce)

 + Each team is required to submit multiple documents for their project